CharlotteC63/gdpr-obfuscator/README.md

 ### Assumptions and prerequisites

 The following assumptions are made about the data being processed:
 1. Data is stored in CSV, JSON, or parquet format in S3.
+Supported encoding types for CSV and JSON include UTF-8, UTF-16 and UTF-8-SIG.
 2. Fields containing GDPR-sensitive data are known and will be supplied in advance.
 3. Data records will be supplied with a primary key.